-In addition to computer skills and related education and certifications, forensic computer investigators must also possess strong analytical and investigative skills.
+In addition to computer skills and related education and certifications, forensic computer investigators and digital forensic experts must also possess strong analytical and investigative skills.
 They need to be able to read and interpret data and to formulate conclusions, and they must be able to present their findings and conclusions in a format that can be easily understood.

 Job Growth and Salary Outlook

 Computer forensics is a growing industry.
 Job availability within the industry is expected to grow significantly as society uses computers more and more for everyday business.
 Currently, those who go to work for public and governmental agencies can expect to earn around $50,000 per year.